mlewis89/wk10_Object-oriented-Programming_SVG-Logo-Maker/README.md

 ## User Story

 ```
-AS A developer
+AS a freelance web developer
-I WANT a README generator
+I WANT to generate a simple logo for my projects
-SO THAT I can quickly create a professional README for a new project
+SO THAT I don't have to pay a graphic designer
 ```

 ## Acceptance Criteria